GEOS-DEV/GEOS/src/coreComponents/physicsPackages/SolutionStrategy.rst

 The actual timestep size employed is determined by a combination of several factors.
 In particular, specific output events may have timestep requirements that force a specific timestep to be used.
-However, physics solvers do have the possibility of requesting a specific timestep size to the event manager based on their specific requirements.
+However, physics packages do have the possibility of requesting a specific timestep size to the event manager based on their specific requirements.
 In particular, in case of fast convergence indicated by a small number of Newton iterations, i.e.